 - How can the site serve as a “gateway,” responding to tradition as well as adapting to ever-changing cultural and generational demographics and technology?

 - How can the gateway connect and bring together existing communities, and create new opportunities for both locals and visitors to experience the area in fresh ways?

 - How can the gateway site link to other gateways within Chinatown, across the city and around the world?

 This project was initiated by the New York City Department of Transportation, Chinatown Partnership and Van Alen Institute.
 It is made possible by a grant from the Lower Manhattan Development Corporation, which is funded through Community Development Block Grants from the U.S. Department of Housing and Urban Development, and the Manhattan Borough President’s Office.

 Request for Proposals

 Thank you to all who responded to the Request for Proposals.
-The competition is now closed, and the proposals are being reviewed by the RFP Evaluation and Advisory committees.
+The winning team has been selected, and will be announced this spring.